A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Introduction

+Due to the highly nonlinear nature of the MAE problem, efficiently solving it numerically poses significant challenges.
+Therefore, special discretization methods need to be designed to handle the determinant structure of the Monge-Amp{\`e}re operator.
+Although various numerical schemes have been developed for the MA equation, efficient and reliable methods specifically tailored for MAE problems remain far from well established.
+To address these challenges and build on extensive experiences with the MA equation, recent research has focused on developing effective numerical methods for both \eqref{eq:MA} and \eqref{eq_MAeig}.
+In particular, the MA equation \eqref{eq:MA} has been formulated as an optimization problem in \cite{caboussat2018least,caboussat2013least,dean2003numerical,dean2004numerical}, leading to augmented Lagrangian and least-squares methods.
+Moreover, finite difference, finite element, and operator-splitting schemes have been introduced for the MA equation \eqref{eq:MA} in \cite{awanou2015standard,feng2009mixed,froese2011convergent,froese2011fast,glowinski2019finite,imen2024convergent,liu2019finite}; see the references therein for details.

+For the MAE problem, Glowinski et al. \cite{glowinski2020numerical} took advantage of an equivalent divergence formulation of the MA equation and reformulated the MAE problem \eqref{eq_MAeig} as

 where ${\rm cof}(D^2u)$ is the cofactor matrix of $D^2u$.
-Then they treated the MAE problem \eqref{eq:MAeig} as the optimality condition of a constrained optimization problem and an operator-splitting method was proposed to solve this problem.
+Then they treated the MAE problem \eqref{eq_MAeig} as the optimality condition of a constrained optimization problem, and proposed an operator-splitting method to solve it.
 Around the same time, Abedin and Kitagawa \cite{abedin2020inverse} computed the eigen-pairs $(\lambda, u)$ by introducing an iterative method (named the Abedin-Kitagawa iteration (AKI) method for ease of reference) with a sequence of subproblems taking the form of the MA equation.
 Specifically, the AKI method is given by handling the following iterative problem:

 where $u_{k+1}$ is an unknown convex Aleksandrov solution (c.f.
-Definition \ref{definitiona: Aleksandrov}) based on the computed $u_{k}$ from the previous iteration, and $R(\cdot)$ is the Rayleigh quotient defined as
+Definition \ref{definitiona: Aleksandrov}) based on the computed $u_{k}$ from the previous iteration, and $R(\cdot)$ is the Rayleigh quotient defined by